bruinAlex/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ######Note: This code book only applies to the output from the run_analysis.R script, and is not necessarily applicable to the raw data

+###Units Used
+Data captured from the sensor signals are filtered per the UCI data set 'features_info.txt' and are denoted in acceleration and angular velocity.

+###Summary Methods
+The final tidy data set takes the mean of the variables listed below per the course project instructions.

 Variable | Description
 --- | --- | ---
 **SubjectID** | Number assigned to the person subject